Long Distance Moving Survey Uncovers Good and Bad News for Canadians

 Inaccurate Weight Estimates are Common

-Our research showed that weight-based moving estimates are still the primary method traditional moving companies use to quote customers.
+Our research showed that weight-based moving estimates are still the primary method used by traditional moving companies to quote customers.
 And while the COVID-19 pandemic made in-person estimates much less common, even quotes from companies who made home visits before creating a moving quote were often inaccurate.

 Here’s what our study revealed: